What Can Guinea Pigs Eat? (Safe Foods List)

 Radish

-- Both should be fed very rarely – small amounts a couple of times a month
+- Both can be fed in small amounts once a week

 Spinach

-- High in oxalates and contains high levels of calcium as well
+- Extremely high in oxalates and contains high levels of calcium as well

 - Feed sparingly due to the high levels of oxalates

-- Offer only a few leaves once a week
+- Offer only a few leaves once or twice a month

 - You can feed regular or baby spinach